sozalpasan1/scoobydoogame/README.md

 The date it was created

-The Access, and your Permissions
+the access of the files, and your permissions

 To the right of all this, you will see your user Icon, and a small down arrow.